JeongjinLee88/extlinpred/README.md

 ### Abstract
 This manuscript analyzes daily levels of $\text{NO}_2$ measured in parts per billion (ppb) by the US Environmental Protection Agency (EPA).
 The air pollution dataset contains geographical information for gauging stations in Washington DC.
-Additionally, we analyze the daily UK precipitation of 30 stations from 1960 to 2024.
+Additionally, we analyze the daily UK precipitation of 30 stations from 1960 to 2024 across the Cumbria and Lancashire regions.

 ### Availability
 To access the air pollution data, users can visit the EPA website and download the daily data at (https://www.epa.gov/outdoor-air-quality-data/download-daily-data).
 Similarly, the UK precipitation data are publicly available at Met Office (https://catalogue.ceda.ac.uk/uuid/8ddfd4dd5af443f9ad382cd77366d877).

 ### Description
 The preprocessing of both datasets is described in Section 6 of the manuscript, and the preprocessed data can be found in the 'Data' folder.
-The simulated data are also available in the 'Output' folder or can be generated using the script file "1_ScriptLinearPred" and its corresponding source code files.
-The EPA and the Kenneth French Data Library websites provide data dictionaries for both datasets.
+The EPA and the Met Office websites provide data dictionaries for both datasets.

 ## Code